 - Visit www.dyslexiatraininginstitute.org to download the Dyslexia Certificate Program application. - Complete the application and submit.
-You can scan the application and email it to dyslexiaspec@gmail.com, fax it to 619-342-2643, or mail it to:

-Dyslexia Training Institute 7424 Jackson Drive, Ste 1B San Diego, CA 92119

-- Your application will be review and you will receive notification of your registration status within one week of the date you submit your application. - If accepted into the program, you must submit the non-refundable registration fee at least one week before the first day of class.
+You can scan the application and email it to dyslexiaspec@gmail.com, fax it to 619-342-2643, or mail it to: Dyslexia Training Institute 7424 Jackson Drive, Ste 1B San Diego, CA 92119 - Your application will be review and you will receive notification of your registration status within one week of the date you submit your application. - If accepted into the program, you must submit the non-refundable registration fee at least two weeks before the first day of class.
 A link to pay the fee via our secured online payment system will be sent to you after being accepted into the program.
 Or, you may submit payment by check.

-Non-Refundable Registration Fee - \$100 (Registration Fee will be applied to Certification Program Fee)

-Certification Program Fee - \$1950.00 - Program must be paid in full one week before the first day of the certification program.

-A payment plan is available with the following payment structure:

-- Non-refundable Registration Fee of 100.00 due on or before January 5, 2015 - First payment of 616.00 due on or before January 12, 2015 - Second payment of 616.00 due on or before February 13, 2015 - Third and final payment of 618.00 due on or before March 13, 2015

-Should any of the payments be more than 10 days late, the student will be dropped from the program with no refunds of prior payments.
+Non-Refundable Registration Fee - \$100 (Registration Fee will be applied to the certification program fee) Certification Program Fee - \$1950.00 - Program must be paid in full two weeks before the first day of the certification program.
+A payment plan is available with the following payment structure: - Non-refundable Registration Fee of 100.00 due on or before May 30, 2016 - First payment of 616.00 due on or before May 30, 2016 - Second payment of 616.00 due on or before July 1, 2016 - Third and final payment of 618.00 due on or before Aug 1, 2016 Should any of the payments be more than 10 days late, the student will be dropped from the program with no refunds of prior payments.

-Refund Policy

-If a participant is not able to complete the Dyslexia Certificate Program, the following is the refund policy:

-Note - Initial \$100 Non-Refundable Registration Fee is not refundable at any time.

-Graduate Level Extension Credits

-Graduate Level Extension Credits are available through the University of San Diego (USD).
+Refund Policy If a participant is not able to complete the Dyslexia Certificate Program, the following is the refund policy: Drop Date Amount of Refund (based on full \$1950 program fee) prior to 06/13/16 \$1850 06/14/16 - 07/29/16 \$1200 07/30/16 - 08/28/16 \$600 After 08/29/16 No refund available ^{}Note - Initial \$100 Non-Refundable Registration Fee is not refundable at any time.
+Graduate Level Extension Credits Graduate Level Extension Credits are available through the University of San Diego (USD).
 Registering for Graduate Level Extension Credits is optional and not a requirement for participating in the Dyslexia Certificate Program.
 USD's fee is \$75 per Graduate Level Extension Credit.
-All courses are two credits each.
+All courses are two credits each and the practicum is four credits.
 The fee is paid directly to USD and is not included in the fee paid to the Dyslexia Training Institute to enroll in the Dyslexia Certificate Program.
 Information for enrolling for Graduate Level Extension Credits for each course will be available during the certificate program.
 Participants enrolling in Graduate Level Extension Credits through the USD will be required to write a paper at the end of each course.
 Paper guidelines will be given at the beginning of each course.
 The Graduate Level Extension Credits are generally used for educator's certification requirements, salary enhancement purposes and/or transferred to a degree program.
 However, it is the responsibility of the participant to consult with their organization requiring the credits for certifications, salary enhancement or degrees to ensure the Graduate Level Extension Credits issued from USD will fulfill the specified requirements.

-Instructors